Teen Driver’s Licenses in Illinois

 - While using a cell phone at any time, unless you are in an emergency or need to report one.
 You may not text and drive in any situation.

-You cannot commit any traffic violations during your instructional permit phase, or else you will be subject to an additional 9-month waiting period before you can apply for your driver’s license.
+You cannot commit any traffic violations during your instructional permit phase, or else you will be subject to an additional waiting period of 9 months before you can apply for your driver’s license.

 * Note that local curfews may be different than the state-imposed restrictions.
 You must follow your local curfews.